-5 tips you need to know on getting a first class degree
+5 tips on how to get a first class degree

-He takes us through his tips on achieving a top grade for any university degree.
+He takes us through his tips on how to get a first for any university degree.

 1. Try your best, no matter what the percentage of the assignment